Software brands, software factories.

 CI/CD of the future

 There’s a problem in the slopiverse.
 Too much god damn code is being written and we cannot review it.
 At least that’s the complaint.
 Personally think you either trust the code that AI writes, or you don’t.
 Before you jump down my throat this is not a carté blanché to send it out into production without any quality control.
-But I think the days of a meat with title being the ultimate adjudicator are over.
+But I think the days of a human with a title being the ultimate adjudicator are coming to an end.

 Factories